AllYarnsAreBeautiful/ayab-desktop/README.md

 ```ps
     conda activate ayab
 ```
+(You may skip the virtual environment setup below.)

 To be able to work on GUI elements and translation files, the Qt Dev tools are needed.
 Navigate to https://www.qt.io/download in a web browser and follow the installation